mollusc-labs/slapbird/README.md

 ### Finding clients

-SlapbirdAPM is a *multi-language* observability platform.
-We officially support `perl`, `raku`, and (soon) `ruby`.
+SlapbirdAPM is a Perl oriented observability platform.
+We officially support `perl` & `raku`.
 But un-official clients can be used, or, you can write your own.

 #### Writing your own client